 USG, also known as United States Gypsum Corporation, is the largest distributor of wallboards in the nation and the largest manufacturer of gypsum products in North America.
 The company also makes associated products that include joint compound, plasters and paints.
 Asbestos was a primary ingredient in many of the company’s most popular products, including Sheetrock brand gypsum panels and Fiberock brand panels.

-USG has $4 billion in trust to help those with asbestos-related injuries, making it one of the largest asbestos trusts in the country.
-The company declared bankruptcy in 2001 after a flood of personal injury lawsuits related to asbestos claims.
-The trust started accepting claims in February 2007 and is designed to provide compensation for asbestos injuries related to all USG products.
-Anyone injured by USG products are eligible for compensation from the company’s trust fund.
+The USG trust started accepting claims in February 2007 and is designed to provide compensation for asbestos injuries related to all USG products.
+Anyone injured by USG products are eligible for financial compensation from the United States Gypsum asbestos trust fund.

 USG did not warn its employees or customers about the potential problems with asbestos.
 Most of the USG asbestos-containing products were used in manufacturing, construction and remodeling industries between 1920 and 1978.

-The following occupations are considered high risk for USG asbestos exposure:
+The following occupations are considered high risk for USG occupational asbestos exposure:

 How was the US Gypsum Asbestos Trust formed?